GauiStori/PyQt-Qwt/README.md

 Dependencies in Debian:

-# apt-get install pyqt5-dev pyqt5-dev-tools python3-pyqt5 libqwt-qt5-dev libqwt-headers
+$ sudo apt-get install pyqt5-dev pyqt5-dev-tools python3-pyqt5 libqwt-qt5-dev libqwt-headers

 A proper configure.py file has been added.
 To use it on Debian which supports coexisting Qt libraries (4 and 5) you need to